 The set includes a 9.5” aluminum skillet that is induction-ready but is not oven or dishwasher safe.
 The coating is PFOA free and non-stick.
-If you are planning to use other cookware as well, remember that the diameter should be at least 5 inches.

-- Dimensions:11.8 “(L) x 15” (W) x 2.3” (H)
+- Dimensions: 11.8 “(L) x 15” (W) x 2.3” (H)

-- Weight:5.9 lbs.
+- Weight: 5.9 lbs.

 - Power range: 8 power levels up to 1800W.

-- Temperature:140°F – 465°F. The temperature can be increased or reduced in 10-degree increments.
+- Temperature: 140°F – 465°F. The temperature can be increased or reduced in 10-degree increments.

 - Safety features: Child lock and overheating-protection.
 The 2-hour shutdown can be overridden by setting the timer.

 9. Duxtop 9620LS LCD Portable Double Induction Cooktop 1800W – Best Double Portable